seanredmond/airhead/README.md

 1. Clone the repo and CD into the directory
 2. run `bundle install`
-3. run `./build` (or `ruby build` if that doesn't work)
+3. run `bundle exec bin/herc`

-Airhead generates an HTML fragment of the NYPL site header based on settings in header.yml
+Herc generates an HTML fragment of the NYPL site header based on settings in header.yml